 He is buried in Pendleton, South Carolina, which was also his home state.
-Although a true Virginian by nature, the affable General Barney Bee would later be immortalized with General Stonewall Jackson and the Confederate cause in the Civil War.
-After muttering those words and dying the way he did on the battlefield of the First Battle of Bull Run, he will always go down in Civil War history as the man that gave ‘Stonewall” his namesake.
+Although a true Virginian by nature, the affable General Barnard Bee would later be immortalized with General Stonewall Jackson and the Confederate cause in the Civil War.
+After muttering those words and dying the way he did on the battlefield of the First Battle of Bull Run, he will always go down in Civil War history as the man that gave ‘Stonewall" his nickname.

 The only fact that remains in question is whether or not the name given was positive or negative?
 It’s impossible to know, but the name stuck and is viewed then as it is now as positive.